-The leader who's thinking systemically however will consider all dimensions. ("Perhaps there's more to it—were we clear on the ideal outcome?
+The leader who's thinking systemically, however, will consider all dimensions—they'll look for those non-obvious root causes. ("Perhaps there's more to it—were we clear on the ideal outcome?
 Is there enough trust and alignment between us?"
-"Are there any flaws in our our tools or processes?")
+"Are there any flaws in our tools or processes?")

 And I suggest that leaders who use a systemic mindset are more productive.
 When solving problems, they and their teams are more likely to be accurate in their diagnoses and generate better solutions.

 I hope you've enjoyed this explanation of the It-We-I framework.
 And the next time you find yourself diagnosing a problem (in a human system) try it out.